aadupoom1/RDP-To-Github-Machine/README.md

 # RDP-To-Github-Machine

 + Ubuntu xfce via ngrok now is funcional and active
-+ Usse default account for create the profile 9administrator) or change other in the menu.
++ Usse default account for create the profile for acess in VM (administrator) or change other in the menu.
 + You need creat a secret ``NGROK_TOKEN`` and change you token ngrok by [NGROK SITE](https://ngrok.com)